Categories

 • Capture card (if console): Elgato HD60 X (~£160)

 Total: ~£260 (PC only) / ~£420 (console).
-This is genuinely enough to start a competitive gaming channel.
-Don’t upgrade until retention data tells you to.
+That’s enough to start a competitive gaming channel today.
+Don’t upgrade a thing until your retention data tells you to.

 Streamer vs YouTuber Gaming Gear Differences

-• Better upload bandwidth: 6–10 Mbps upload minimum for 1080p60 streaming.
-If your current connection can’t deliver this reliably, fix it before buying anything else.
+• Better upload bandwidth: 6–10 Mbps upload minimum for 1080p60.
+If your line can’t hold that reliably, fix it before you spend on anything else.

-• Second monitor: One for gameplay, one for OBS/chat.
-Don’t try to stream from one screen.
+• Second monitor: one for gameplay, one for OBS and chat.
+Don’t try to run a stream off a single screen.

-If you’re primarily a YouTuber (recording then editing):
+If you’re mainly a YouTuber (record, then edit):

-• Better editing PC or a dedicated edit machine: Gaming and editing have different optimal specs.
-A Mac Mini M4 Pro (~£1,400) handles 4K video editing faster than many gaming PCs.
+• A better editing machine: gaming and editing want different specs.
+A Mac Mini M4 Pro (~£1,400) chews through 4K editing faster than a lot of gaming PCs.

-• Larger SSDs: Editing needs fast storage for project files, recorded gameplay, and caches.
+• Bigger, faster SSDs: editing needs fast storage for footage, project files and caches.
 2TB NVMe minimum.

-• Thumbnail design tools: Photoshop or Affinity Photo for thumbnail work.
-Canva is fine for starting out.
+• Thumbnail tools: Photoshop or Affinity Photo for thumbnails.
+Canva’s fine while you’re starting out.

 What You Can Skip (For Now)

-• Shure SM7B and similar broadcast mics — genuine overkill for gaming unless you do a lot of podcast-style content alongside gaming
+• A Shure SM7B or similar broadcast mic — overkill for gaming unless you’re also doing a lot of podcast-style content.

-• Three-point lighting setups — you’re on-cam in a small corner of the frame, not in a full studio
+• Three-point lighting rigs — you’re in a small corner of the frame, not shooting a studio production.

-• 4K-capable capture for 1080p streaming — pay for what you actually output
+• 4K capture for a 1080p stream — pay for what you actually output.

-• Premium chairs early — get a good chair eventually, but a £300 chair isn’t where your first creator money should go
+• A premium chair on day one — get a good one eventually, but a £300 chair isn’t where your first creator money belongs.

 Software Stack for Gaming Channels

-• Streaming/capture: OBS Studio (free) or Streamlabs (free with optional paid features)
+• Streaming/capture: OBS Studio (free) or Streamlabs (free, with optional paid extras)

-• Research & tags: VidIQ Pro (~£12/month) — the free tier is usable but Pro’s trending games data is worth the upgrade in gaming specifically
+• Research & tags: VidIQ Pro (~£12/month) — the free tier is usable, but Pro’s trending-games data earns its keep in gaming specifically

-• Thumbnail A/B testing: TubeBuddy Pro (~£8/month) — thumbnail testing is disproportionately impactful in gaming because of click-through competition
+• Thumbnail A/B testing: TubeBuddy Pro (~£8/month) — thumbnail testing matters more in gaming than almost anywhere, because the click competition is brutal

-• Music licensing: Epidemic Sound (~£12/month) or YouTube Audio Library (free)
+• Music licensing: Epidemic Sound (~£12/month) or the YouTube Audio Library (free)

 Gaming Sub-Niches and Their Kit Variations